-Continuous pressures stemming from its 100%-owned utility company and city public transport
+Continuous strain stemming from its 100%-owned Zagrebacki Holding and public transportation

-Zagreb's spending also comes from subsidies and transfers to its 100%-owned Zagrebacki Holding, which, along with the capital payments earmarked for debt repayment costs, accounts for about one quarter of its budget.
+Zagreb's spending also comes from subsidies and transfers to its 100%-owned Zagrebacki Holding and public transportation company ZET, which, along with the capital payments earmarked for debt repayment costs, accounts for about a quarter of its budget.
 The holding company provides all core public services on behalf of the city.
 The major businesses operated by the holding company are extremely important to the city and require its continuous support, either in the form of subsidies or through a regulatory framework.